upbound/docs/content/all-spaces/workload-id.md

 You can provision federated credentials after the workload starts running in the ControlPlane's host namespace, when you know the workload's namespace.
-This method still crosses the boundary between ControlPlane management and IAM infrastructure management in a Space.
+This method still crosses the boundary between ControlPlane management in a Space and IAM infrastructure management for that Space.

 ## GCP provider configuration